Drawdown: From Practice to Theory and Back Again

 A levered investor is liable to get caught in a liquidity trap: unable to secure funding after an abrupt market decline, he may be forced to sell valuable positions under unfavorable market conditions.
 This experience was commonplace during the 2007-2009 financial crisis and it has refocused the attention of both levered and unlevered investors on an important liquidity trap trigger, a drawdown, which is the maximum decline in portfolio value over a fixed horizon (see Figure \ref{drawdown}).

-In the event of a large drawdown, common risk diagnostics, such as volatility, Value-at-Risk, and Expected Shortfall, at the end of the intended investment horizon are irrelevant.
+In the event of a large drawdown, common risk diagnostics, such as volatility, Value-at-Risk, and Expected Shortfall, at the end of the intended investment horizon are less significant.
 Indeed, within the universe of hedge funds and commodity trading advisors (CTAs), one of the most widely quoted measures of risk is maximum drawdown.
 The notion of drawdown has been extensively studied in the literature of applied probability theory, which we review in Section~\ref{section:litreview}.
 However, a generally accepted mathematical methodology for forming expectations about future potential maximum drawdowns does not seem to exist in the investment management industry.
-Drawdown in the context of measures of risk has failed to attract the same kind of applied research devoted to other more conventional risk measures.
+Drawdown in the context of risk and deviation measures has failed to attract the same kind of applied research devoted to other more conventional risk measures.